yanhui09/FMT-donor/README.md

 # FMT-donor
-This is a script repository for data analysis in the  FMT-donor paper, "Donor specific microbiome affects fecal microbiota transplantation efficacy on necrotizing enterocolitis in preterm pigs". [bioRxiv link](XXXX)
+This is a script repository for data analysis in the  FMT-donor paper, "Donor specific microbiome affects fecal microbiota transplantation efficacy on necrotizing enterocolitis in preterm pigs".
+[Preprint link](https://www.researchsquare.com/article/rs-117422/v1)

 # Directory structure
 ```